 The vast geographic diversity represented in your cohort provides even deeper context for debate and discussion.
 During some residencies, you may be the host while in others the guest.
 The value of your diverse class is paramount to developing a regional context in business as each person will bring with them a unique set of experiences that will add different dimensions to the dialogue and enrich your experience.

-A Day in the Life of Your Residency
+A Day in Residency

 Learn what to expect after a residency in your distance learning period.